Welcome to today's edition of the Rush 24-7 podcast.

 Where can I get me a hunting license?

-Uh but the but the good news now is when he's doing one of those photo ops, the next time he's running for president, and why not?
+But the good news now is when he's doing one of those photo ops, the next time he's running for president, and why not?

-Can you get a move magnum?
+Can you get a Mauve Magnum?

 But as far as I know, their pistols are not actually pink.

-But apparently the big takeaway from this is that it's illegal to point a banana at law enforcement um as uh Harry Belafonti sang, Come Mr Copperman, take down me banana.
+But apparently, the big takeaway from this is that it's illegal to point a banana at law enforcement.

-Sheriff Command me one go home.
+Sheriff, come and me one go home.

 Once upon a time, you're like your two-bit punk in Colorado would be packing a Smith and Wesson.

-Bring it on, bring it on, copy, you'll never take me alive.
+Bring it on, bring it on, copy.

-Uh but that's that's the big news out of Colorado that this guy has been arrested, arrested for they felt he was threatened by a banana.
+But that's the big news out of Colorado: that this guy has been arrested, arrested.

-Uh but that's what it's come to, folks.
+But that's what it's come to, folks.

-They have uh they have weaponized bananas now.
+They have weaponized bananas now.

-Yeah, Rush uh Rush is sleeping off Thanksgiving today, but he will be back in action live on Monday.
+Rush is sleeping off Thanksgiving today, but he will be back in action live on Monday.

-And don't forget, if you are a Rush 247 subscriber, if you go to Rush Limbaugh.com and you become a Rush 247 subscriber, you need not be discombobulated by sinister foreign guest hosts.
+And don't forget, if you are a Rush 24-7 subscriber, if you go to rushlimbaugh.com and you become a Rush 24-7 subscriber, you need not be discombobulated by sinister foreign guest hosts.

 You can get Rush at any hour of the day you need him.